Ayehu/custom-workflows/API with Base64-Encoded Credentials/README.md

 echo $string_encoded
 ```

-...where `string_plaintext` contains the original username/password combination, and `string_encoded` stores those credentials in base64.
+...where the original username/password combination stored in the WorkFlow variable `login_credentials` is stored in the PowerShell code as `string_plaintext`, and `string_encoded` stores those credentials in base64.

 This template continues by showing an interaction with an API by using the `HTTPRequest` activity, in this case the one provided by ZenDesk.
 Here, we send the base64-encoded credentials in the header as the value of the `Authorization` parameter.
 This value is as follows: